Bad Mock Driving Test

 A mock driving test can reveal a lot to the learner driver even if it is conducted by your own ADI, as just having your instructor next to you only giving directions and not answering those little queries or prompting you about developing situations on the road can bring home the fact that you are not quite as independent with your driving skills as you thought you were during normal driving lessons, and therefore you can not be able to tick the number 5 box on your DSA drivers record.

-If you have a mock driving test with a different approved driving instructor, this could help the candidate get used to being a driver in a car with a different or strange person assessing your skills as will be the case on the day of your DSA driving test, so you have a chance of dealing with the nerves in an examination environment.
+If you have a mock test with a different approved driving instructor, this could help the candidate get used to being a driver in a car with a different or strange person assessing your skills as will be the case on the day of your DSA driving test, so you have a chance of dealing with the nerves in an examination environment.

 Bad Mock Driving Test

-The good thing about having a bad mock test is that it highlights any weaknesses you might have, a learning experience that you can use during the DSA driving test and the knowledge that it was not the real thing.
+The good thing about having a bad mock test is that it highlights any weaknesses you might have, a learning experience that you can use during the DVSA driving test and the knowledge that it was not the real thing.

 Driving test nerves video

-0 comments:
+No comments:

 .